robcornelius/riverford/README.md

 * I would have used cypress to enter "chocolate" in the search box, then clicked on a random entry in the list and grepped for the word "chocolate" in the recipie.
 Then the same for "choc" etc.
 * I would have used jest for snapshot tests to catch breaking visual changes
 * I would have used either jest, react testing library or something similar to really test the logic for things like formatting list enteries etc.

+# If I had lots of time I would have made the web server, react app, database etc into a docker image.
+C'est la guerre.